-Sardinia is incredibly beautiful and each year many tourists come especially for its clear sea and beautiful beaches.
+Sardinia, and Ogliastra in particular, is incredibly beautiful and each year many tourists come especially for its clear sea and beautiful beaches.
 The sea in Sardinia is famous for its clarity and the beaches regularly win prizes for being Italy’s cleanest, and the diving and kayaking in Sardinia are great.
 As an American visitor recently remarked, “The only area of Europe that has beaches which comes close to the Caribbean are those on Sardinia…

 Other places have better architecture, food, history and a diverse feel but, if you are looking for the best coastlines in Europe, head for Sardinia.”
 You can swim, canoe, dive and sail around the island all year.